-- Noise generated by the project is to be measured in accordance with the relevant procedures and exemptions (including certain meteorological conditions) of the NSW Industrial Noise Policy. - Operational noise includes noise from the mining operations and the use of private roads and rail spurs.
+- Noise generated by the project is to be measured in accordance with the relevant procedures and exemptions (including certain meteorological conditions) of the NSW Noise Policy for Industry (EPA, 2017). - Operational noise includes noise from the mining operations and the use of private roads and rail spurs.